aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to ODS in Android via Java" h2="Transform TEX to ODS within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate TEX to ODS conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert TEX to XLSX.
-Secondly, you can convert XLSX to ODS by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Integrating TEX to ODS conversion feature within your android applications is now possible with the help of Aspose.Total for Android via Java.
+This product family provides two powerful APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java, which can be used to convert TEX to ODS in two steps.

+The first step is to convert TEX to XLSX using Aspose.PDF for Android via Java.
+This API provides a wide range of features to create, manipulate, and convert PDF documents.
+It also supports the conversion of TEX to XLSX format.

+The second step is to convert XLSX to ODS using Aspose.Cells for Android via Java.
+This API provides a comprehensive set of features to create, manipulate, and convert spreadsheets.
+It also supports the conversion of XLSX to ODS format.

+Both APIs are easy to use and can be integrated into any android application.
+They are also highly reliable and provide accurate results.
+With the help of Aspose.Total for Android via Java, you can easily convert TEX to ODS in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}